Ze1598/Scrape-Worten/README.md

 -(may 12th 2018) Updated the files to have a more normalized in file naming but also in file structure.
 I have also added "XML_HTML_CSS/app_interface.py".
 You can use just the file because, has the name implies, it is an interface to use the application.

+-(may 28th 2018) Updated the application so now it produces an authentication page as the landing page.
+Users simply use "admin" as username and password otherwise they can't access neither the catalog nor the daily sales.
+I also updated slightly the structure of the web pages.
+I purposely left multiple versions of files with the same name in the repo so people can see the difference between what it was before these changes (simply catalog + daily sales) and what it is now (authentication + catalog + daily sales).
+I also refactored the application interface

 External references: